 The browser community, commercial and non-profit trust store owners, and Standards Development Organizations have rapidly been adopting emerging technology and new requirements for the public Internet and Hypertext Transfer Protocol (HTTPS).
 These requirements are intended to protect consumers, protect website operators from spoofing incidents, and promote an open and transparent trust model across the globe.
 These requirements include:

-- Requiring Certificate Transparency (CT) starting in April 2018
+- Requiring Certificate Transparency (CT)

 - Requiring increasingly shorter lifetimes of the validity of certificates used for publicly trusted web services